kiba/Writings/for_science/chp19_cultural_exchange.md

 "That doesn't seem much of an answer."

 "How am I supposed to answer?
-I only know the awesome wonder of dust for less than a month."
+I only know the awesome wonder of dust for less than a month.
+All my life, I was thinking how to do things without dust.
+Believe me, it's not terribly important if you want to make cars, computers, aircrafts, or any number of things."

 "Your world doesn't have the grimm nor the space monsters the Sidonians called the Gauna.
-Yet it's not totally a utopia, isn't it?"
+Yet it's not paradise, isn't it."

 "Sidonia is absolutely more of a utopia than either Remnant and Earth.
 On Earth, we have lot of issues, a lot of it of our own making.
 For example, there's a whole host of prejudices that the people of Remnant would be quite horrified to learn of.
-We discriminated on the basis of the color of their skin, their sexuality, their religion, and even their gender."
+At some point in time or another, we discriminated arbitrary on the basis of the color of their skin, their sexuality, their religion, and even their gender."

 "I don't understand."

 "You guys may be scared of the Grimm, but on Earth, it is only people who can be monsters.
+It is only people who make wars, hurt people, and so many other unnecessary things.
 The Sidonians said that we're in the midst of the beginning of Earth's golden age, that our troubles will begin to disappear, but I am quite frankly hoping to get it over with as soon as possible."

 "It doesn't sound like a place I would want to vacation over."

 Archer laughed.
 "I am just describing some of the problems that we have or had as a global civilization.
 Don't take that as representative of Earth.
 My home country is quite nice to live in with almost the same living standard as Vale.
-It's not surprising when the United States is a world superpower and an economic powerhouse."
+That's true for Western Europe, East Asia, even part of China."

 The interview continued on for another thirty minutes.